Jiahui-Ruan/cpuReporter/README.md

 $ npm start
 ```

-Now you should two new browser window/tab opening and you can see the `frontend` in http://localhost:8080/
+Now you should see two new browser window/tab opening and you can see the `frontend` in http://localhost:8080/

 You can see the `backend` in http://localhost:3000/ if you want to see the RESTful endpoint you can goto http://localhost:3000/load

+Besides, you can change the `max load` when system load is larger than 100% by change the value in the `input field` and `hit return` or `click submit`

 ## Implementation detail